 - Can interactive elements of your face-to-face class be converted into online activities?
 (See Using Discussions for Activities & Assessments)

-- Do you want to host synchronous class session using Collaborate Ultra in place of a face-to-face class session?
-(See Collaborate Ultra resources)
+- Do you want to host synchronous class session using Microsoft Teams or Zoom in place of face-to-face class session?
+(See the following article: )

 - Decide which instructional continuity options you will use during a closure.

 - Take time to explore and practice with any technologies you might use in the event of a closure.

 - Establish your plans for communicating with students in the event of a closure at the beginning of the term.